 The permits are valid from 1 October to 30 September.
 We will charge you on a pro rata basis for any permits you buy during the year.

-How do I apply for a resident parking permit?
+How do I apply for a Guildford residents' parking permit in area D?

 Where do I send my completed permit application?